psychemedia/island-tales-book-one/51_march_of_the_blanketeers.md

 Rather than simply throw that version completely away and start again, I changed tone and did a quick iteration of it:

 > It was the end of the Ludding times, and the time of growing calls for Parliamentary reform.
 In Manchester, despite being a growing metropolis, there was Parliamentary representation.
 And the people there were not happy about that, not happy at all.
 There were rumours that folk in Scotland were similarly minded, and that a march had started that was going to make its way to London to take *their* protest directly to Government.
 No more faffing about with letters: a demand for change from the people themselves.
-A barbarian hoard on the rampage, demonstrating their discntent in a way that could not be ignored.
+A barbarian hoard on the rampage, demonstrating their discontent in a way that could not be ignored.
 >
 > Or perhaps not.
 >